byt3bl33d3r/DeathStar/README.md

 # DeathStar

-DeathStar is a Python script that uses [Empire's](https://github.com/EmpireProject/Empire) RESTful API to automate gaining Domain Admin rights in an Active Directory environments using a variety of techinques.
+DeathStar is a Python script that uses [Empire's](https://github.com/EmpireProject/Empire) RESTful API to automate gaining Domain Admin rights in Active Directory environments using a variety of techinques.

 # Installation